Pinus strobus

 P. strobus was a valued source of naval stores in the 1700s, and large tracts were once reserved for exploitation by the Royal Navy (Kral 1993).
 This exploitation began in 1652, and by 1775 the easy sources of wood for masts had been largely logged off (Ponting 1991).
 (Note: also in 1652, John Hull of Boston established the New England Mint; his largest issue was a coin ornamented by a pine tree, surely P. strobus (Connor 1994).)
 The logging continued through the 1700s and 1800s for masts, buildings, and furniture (Elias 1987).
 Because of extensive lumbering, few uncut stands remain (Kral 1993).
 As time went by, the locus of devastation migrated westward, and has left a legacy in the form of historic buildings framed with pine from Maine to Minnesota.
 An enjoyable review of the species' importance in historical Minnesota can be found HERE.

 In modern times, it is an important horticultural species (Elias 1987).
-Twice (as of 2017) it has served as the U.S. Capitol Christmas tree, the only pine ever selected for that duty.
+Twice (as of 2024) trees from Maryland have served as the U.S. Capitol Christmas tree, the only pine ever selected for that duty.

 Some fine old-growth stands are said to remain in Algonquin Provincial Park, Ontario, despite extensive historical logging (Thompson et al. 2006).
 The stand at Cathedral Grove, Minnesota (Anderson et al. 2002) sounds interesting; researchers there built deer exclosures and found that deer and snowshoe hare browsing had been virtually eliminating seedling recruitment in the stand.